-- Automatically create attendee records through a process flow, campaign member sync, or process builder. <- efficient way if you have many attendees that need to be invited.
+- Automatically create attendee records through a process flow, Campaign And Event Sync, or process builder. <- efficient way if you have many attendees that need to be invited.

 For the instructions below, we will be manually creating one Attendee record to show you the process.

 Navigate to your events related lists and select "New" next to attendees